suffolklibraries/lgc/content/collections/events/friends-around-the-table-3.md

     content:
       -
         type: text
-        text: 'Friends Around the Table will be held every Monday morning for the start of 2022.
+        text: 'Friends Around the Table will be held virtually every Monday morning for the start of 2022.
 All you need is a computer, tablet or mobile which you can take virtual calls on.
 Call details will be sent once you have booked on the sessions using the information below. '
   -
     type: heading
     attrs: